soylentOrange/K2-RFID/README.md

 Don't forget the ground line and connect PN532's VCC to the 3.3 V regulator output of the ESP board.

+Note: The PN532 needs to be set to SPI-mode.
+On my board, there is a DIP switch that needed ajustment as it came in UART-mode.
+Look for the print on the PCB and adjust the switches accordingly (I needed to toggle SW2 to 1).

 <p align="center">
     <img src="assets/doc/K2RFID_beeper.jpg" alt="beeper circuit" style="width:100%; height:auto;" >